7 Tips for Boosting Your Financial Safety

 If a financial site gives you the option to enable multi-factor authentication, take it.
 After you enter your username and password, the site will take additional action to verify that you are you.
 For example, a bank might text you a code to enter in before accessing your account information.
 Using multi-factor authentication wherever it's available is a great way to protect your financial safety.

-There are a couple of reasons to review site URLs before providing sensitive information.
+There are a few reasons to review site URLs before providing sensitive information.
 Sites with "https" in their web address are generally more secure than those with "http".
 Also, some scammers trick consumers by setting up malicious sites that mimic legitimate ones but have a slightly different URL.

 Putting knowledge to work